ALMA detection of hydrogen cyanide (HCN) in the atmosphere of Saturn: Conclusion

 \section{Conclusion}

-In this article, we presented the detection of the rotational emission line of hydrogen cyanide (HCN) in the atmosphere of Saturn using the ALMA band 7.
-The main results were as follows.\\ $\bullet$We successfully detected the emission line of HCN from the atmosphere of Saturn at frequency 354.505 GHz using the ALMA.\\ $\bullet$We observed that the emission line of HCN mainly arises from the eastern and western limbs of Saturn.\\ $\bullet$The estimated column density of HCN in the western limb was (7.02$\pm$0.3)$\times$10$^{12}$ cm$^{-2}$ with rotational temperature 195.72$\pm$12.3 K. The column density of the eastern limb was (3.50$\pm$0.9)$\times$10$^{12}$ cm$^{-2}$ with a rotational temperature 198.23$\pm$16.8 K.\\ $\bullet$We also discussed the possible formation mechanism of HCN towards Saturn and we claimed the photolysis of CH$_{4}$ and NH$_{3}$ is responsible for the production of HCN.
+In this paper, we analyzed the ALMA band 7 data for Saturn.
+The main results are as follows: \\ $\bullet$We successfully detected the rotational emission line of HCN with transition J = 4--3 from the atmosphere of Saturn using ALMA. \\ $\bullet$We observe that the emission line of the HCN mainly arises from the eastern and western limbs of Saturn.\\ $\bullet$ The derived abundances of HCN in the western and eastern limbs are 6.19 ppb and 2.90 ppb, respectively.
+We also computed the TP and VMR retrieval profiles using the PSG.
+After retrieval analysis, we observed that the HCN is distributed up to 475 km in the stratosphere of Saturn.
+Similarly, from the TP profile, the temperature of HCN varied between 100 and 250 K.\\ $\bullet$We also discuss the possible formation mechanism of HCN towards Saturn and claim that the photolysis of CH$_{4}$ and NH$_{3}$ is responsible for the production of HCN.